MatyRN/You-StreamVsChat/README.md

  MIT License.

-# You can help me improve this show and make more.
+# ✨ You can help me improve this show and make more ✨
 As I said, with your Coffee or Ko-Fi, you can help me continue updating this show and bring more projects to YouTube.
 Or you can also contact me and ask me for a specific project, and we can chat.

 ## Español-🇪🇸